 After dental X-rays

 As soon as the images are available, especially when digital x-rays are used for instant results, they will be reviewed by your dentist and inspected for abnormalities.
-If your teeth is being cleaned by the dental hygienist, the result of the x-ray will be adequately examined after the cleaning.
-If any problem is discovered, such as tooth decay or cavities, treatment options will be discussed with you and if none, you will be encouraged to maintain your dental health status.
+If your teeth are being cleaned by the dental hygienist, the result of the x-ray will be adequately examined after the cleaning.
+If any problem is discovered, such as tooth decay or cavities, treatment options will be discussed with you, and if none, you will be encouraged to maintain your dental health status.